Hyundai Motor goes conservative with redesigned Sonata, Genesis

-SEOUL (Reuters) - Optimism over Hyundai Motor Co’s (005380.KS) first major makeover of its key models in about five years may fizzle as some industry insiders question whether the redesigns are too conservative for international tastes.
+SEOUL, Oct 22 (Reuters) - Optimism over Hyundai Motor Co’s first major makeover of its key models in about five years may fizzle as some industry insiders question whether the redesigns are too conservative for international tastes.

 Hyundai is facing fierce competition in its home market of South Korea.
 Free trade deals opened the door for U.S., Japanese and European rivals, who are chipping away at its share in a market where it is accustomed to dominating.